 Taking Action Alone Doesn’t Always Build Confidence

-There is a lot of focus on taking action when it comes to public speaking anxiety, and for good reason.
+There is a lot of focus on taking action when it comes to public speaking anxiety (and for good reason).
 I always tell my clients that you won’t get better at public speaking unless you get out there and do it.
 Avoidance keeps the fear in place, so speaking up and gaining experience plays a big role in moving forward.

+One possible reason is linked to how our brains process experiences.
+We are naturally wired to focus more on what went wrong than what went right.
+This is known as negativity bias.
 So even if a meeting went reasonably well, your mind is more likely to replay the one moment that felt uncomfortable, rather than the parts where you communicated clearly or contributed effectively.

 We can also fall into the trap of believing that if we feel nervous, it means we are not good at something.
 But nerves are normal.
 They show up when we are doing something new, something important, something high stakes, or something we don’t do often.
+Feeling nervous doesn’t say anything about your capability.
+You can be competent, intelligent and experienced and still have nerves.

 Over time, this can create a pattern: